mlswg/mls-architecture/draft-ietf-mls-architecture.md

 code that can be scanned by the other parties.

 > **Recommendation:** Provide one or more out-of-band authentication mechanisms
-> to limit the impact of an Authentication Service compromise.
+> to limit the impact of an AS compromise.

-We note, again, that the Authentication Service may not be a centralized system and could be realized by many mechanisms such as establishing prior one-to-one deniable channels, gossiping, or using trust on first use (TOFU) for credentials used by the MLS protocol.
+We note, again, that the AS may not be a centralized system and could be realized by many mechanisms such as establishing prior one-to-one deniable channels, gossiping, or using trust on first use (TOFU) for credentials used by the MLS protocol.